-A written directive requires the agency to have a prescribed retention period for performance evaluations.
+A written directive requires the agency to have a prescribed retention period for performance evaluations of at least seven years, in accordance with §19.21, Wis.
+Stats.

 The retention period for performance evaluation reports should be consistent with proper personnel practices, applicable ordinances and statutes.